(613) 533-2901 (M.Sc. and Ph.D. Programs)

 This course deals with the commonly used regression methods proven useful in health services research and the epidemiologic analysis of the relationship between traits, exposures or treatments, and diseases or other medical outcomes.
 The course emphasizes the statistical modeling approach with topics including multiple regression, analysis of variance and covariance, reliability of measurements, analysis of categorical data, logistic regression, Poisson regression and survival analysis.
 This course includes a compulsory SAS Programming component.
 Three term hours.
 Winter.
 B. Chen, Z. Lu, W. Tu (SAS Lab: A. Day/P. Norman)

 PREREQUISITE: EPID 821 (or permission of instructor for Biostatistics students).

 EPID 823 Advanced Methods in Biostatistics

 An advanced course in the theoretical issues and analytical practices in epidemiology, and biostatistics.
 Topics may vary but major topics include analysis of longitudinal and survival data using various regression models; Techniques and strategies for regression modeling; Novel analytic approaches in epidemiology; multivariate analysis methods including discriminant analysis, principal components and factor analysis.
-Three term-hours Winter every year.
-D. Tu / K. Ding/ W. Tu.
+Three term hours.
+Winter.
+D. Tu, K. Ding.